eclipse/microprofile-fault-tolerance/README.md

 * Require immutable failure handling policy configuration
 * Some Failure policy configurations, e.g. CircuitBreaker, RetryPolicy, can be used stand alone.
 For example, it has been very useful for circuit breakers to be standalone constructs which can be plugged into and intentionally shared across multiple executions.
 Likewise for retry policies.
 Additionally, an Execution construct can be offered that allows retry policies to be applied to some logic in a standalone, manually controlled way.

-Advanced requirements:

-* Event: Since this approach to fault tolerance involves handing execution over to some foreign code, it's very useful to be able to learn when executions are taking place and under what circumstances (onRetry, onFailedAttempt, onFailure, etc).

 Mailinglist thread: [Discussion thread topic for that proposal](https://groups.google.com/forum/#!topic/microprofile/ezFC1TLGozU)

 ## Motivation